 While economic damages are fairly easy to calculate, non-economic damages are more subjective and require the expertise of a skilled attorney to evaluate properly.
 Here are some of the non-economic damages allowed in Texas:

-Punitive damages, which are called exemplary damages in Texas, are not often awarded.
-Punitive damages are limited in Texas and are directed toward punishment and deterrence rather than compensation for losses.
-Obtaining punitive damages requires clear and convincing proof of gross negligence or extreme reckless conduct.
-The standard of proof required is substantially higher than compensatory damages like pain and suffering.
+Punitive damages, also called exemplary damages in Texas, are rarely awarded.
+Punitive damages are limited in Texas and are intended for punishment and deterrence rather than for compensating for losses.
+Obtaining punitive damages requires clear and convincing evidence of gross negligence or extreme recklessness.
+The standard of proof required is substantially higher than that for compensatory damages, such as pain and suffering.

-Nevertheless, when the conduct of the truck driver or the trucking company was committed knowingly and involved gross negligence, the potential for a large jury verdict because of the conduct tends to push the value of a settlement higher in those cases.
+Nevertheless, when the conduct of the truck driver or the trucking company was committed knowingly and involved gross negligence, the potential for a large jury verdict because of that conduct tends to push settlement value higher in those cases.

 A man was seriously injured in an accident involving a tractor-trailer.
 Medical bills exceeded $200,000, and ongoing treatment was needed.
 After litigation but before trial, the case settled for $5 million.